-A travel self-quarantine exemption from the State does not require businesses or operations to recognize the exemption.
+Businesses and operations are not required to recognize a travel selfquarantine exemption from the State.
 In addition, such an exemption does not affect or in any way impede or supersede the authority of DOH to require persons to quarantine pursuant to sections 321-1 and 325-8, HRS.